 |Australian Government Contribution:||$383,500,000

 |Local Council/Shire:||City of Charles Sturt,City of West Torrens

-The project involves the upgrade and widening of South Road from Pym Street to approximately 100 metres south of the River Torrens, including a 4 kilometre non-stop section of roadway (which incorporates a 3 kilometre section of lowered motorway) and the grade separation of two major arterial roads (Port Road and Grange Road).
-Work will also include an overpass of the Outer Harbor rail line and improved cycling and pedestrian facilities.
+The project involved the upgrade and widening of South Road from Pym Street to approximately 100 metres south of the River Torrens, including a 4 km non-stop section of roadway (which incorporates a 3 kilometre section of lowered motorway) and the grade separation of two major arterial roads (Port Road and Grange Road).
+Work also included an overpass of the Outer Harbor rail line and improved cycling and pedestrian facilities.

-The Torrens Road to River Torrens project will address the one of the highest priority sections of the corridor, providing relief from traffic congestion and improved safety at this critical location.
+The Torrens Road to River Torrens project addresses one of the highest priority sections of the corridor, providing relief from traffic congestion and improved safety at this critical location.
 An upgraded South Road will not only improve north-south traffic flows along the corridor, but will also improve connectivity for east-west traffic by reducing delays at South Road intersections.

 The Australian Government has committed $383.5 million towards the $767 million project.

 Construction began in August 2015 and was completed in late 2018.

 Disclaimer: The material contained in this site is made available